-Canadian police search province for deadly stabbing suspects
+Canadian manhunt continues for deadly stabbing suspects

 She said the man was by himself and “kind of a little wobbly.”

 “I followed him a little ways to see if he was going to be OK.
-My daughter said ‘Don’t follow him, get back here.’”
+My daughter said, ‘Don’t follow him, get back here.’”

 Weldon residents have identified one of the victims as Wes Petterson.
 Ruby Works said the 77-year-old widower was like an uncle to her.